antielektron/pplpy_wheel_builder_script/README.md

 # PPLPY WHEEL BUILDER

-this script generates three precompiled wheels:
+the script [pplpy_wheel_builder.sh](pplpy_wheel_builder.sh) generates three precompiled wheels:
 * One for pplpy
 * One containing the libraries pplpy depends on
 * One for gmpy2

-Currently it only runs on debian based distributions because it's using `apt` to install the build dependencies *(but porting this to other distros should be easy)*
+Currently it only runs on debian and redhat/fedora based distributions because it's using `apt` and `dnf` to install the build dependencies *(but porting this to other distros should be easy)*

 ### Prerequisites

-* just a fresh Ubuntu installation (currently only tested on 16.04 LTS, but it should run also on newer versions)
+* just a fresh Ubuntu or Fedora installation

 ### Download